Zlatna Panega (river): Settlements and transportation

 The Zlatna Panega flows in Lovech and Pleven Provinces.
 There are nine settlements along its course, two towns and five villages.
 Within the former province are located Zlatna Panega in Yablanitsa Municipality and Rumyantsevo, Petrevene and Lukovit (town) in Lukovit Municipality.
 In Pleven Province are Radomirtsi, Ruptsi and Cherven Bryag (town) in Cherven Bryag Municipality.
-It waters are utilized for small-scale hydropower generation, as well as for irrigation and industrial supply, including the Titan Zlatna Panega Cement Factory in the homonymous village.
+Its waters are utilized for small-scale hydropower generation, as well as for irrigation and industrial supply, including the Titan Zlatna Panega Cement Factory in the homonymous village.

 Part of the river course near Lukovit is situated in the Iskar–Panega Geopark, created to foster local tourism and to preserve the geologic and geomorphologic features of the surrounding karst landscape, with several tourist tracks.
 There are over 700 caves in the region, including the renown Prohodna on the banks of the Iskar, a few kilometers west of the Zlatna Panega.

 A 19.8 km stretch of the first class I-3 road Botevgrad–Pleven–Byala follows the river between its source and Radomirtsi.
 Through its whole length runs a section of railway line No. 22 Cherven Bryag–Zlatna Panega of the Bulgarian State Railways.